winkerVSbecks/devart-template/project_posts/2014-03-20-Rope-Interface.md

 ![rope interface](../project_images/ropeinterface.gif)

-The viewer can also grab the interface of the green-blue area and give it momentum.
+The user can also grab the interface of the green-blue area and give it momentum.

 ![rope interface](../project_images/ropedrag.gif)